-Focusing attention on the bigger picture
+Focusing attention on the supplier lifecycles

 Setting automated rules can also become incredibly powerful when monitoring suppliers in comparison to your company's broader business parameters.
 It can alert you to suppliers who fall outside of your desired thresholds for risk and performance.
 For example, you might be monitoring acceptable levels of carbon emissions or targeting levels of indemnity cover in certain jurisdictions.

 Canopy has plenty of features that help you manage your supplier relationships across your supply chain.
 Amongst these, the automation of processes can not only save you time on the basic tasks, but it ensures you do them better.
 And that in turn allows you to hugely increase your impact as a procurement team across the supplier lifecycle.

 To find out more about the rules-based Canopy supplier management platform and automating business processes, contact one of the team today. ·